membrane-io/docs/src/content/docs/features/state.md

 title: Durable State
 ---

-One of the fundamental features that separates Membrane from other serverless runtimes is that it's _stateful_.
-That means you can store state in one call to a [program](/concepts/programs/) and use it again in a subsequent call.
+One fundamental feature that separates Membrane from other serverless runtimes is that it is _stateful_.
+That means you can store state in one call to a Membrane [program](/concepts/programs/) and use it again in a subsequent call.

 ## Basic Example